lukelmiller/Mobile-Programming/README.md

 # Mobile-Programming
-This is a repo for all of my mobile programming projects.
+This is a repo for all of my Mobile Programming projects.
 UARK Mobile Programming Fall 2020 CSCE 4623.